Image by The Kavanaugh Report

 As an Amazon Associate we may earn from qualifying purchases.

 Montessori mobiles are one of the best elements to introduce the Montessori method to your newborn and easily make your baby's room more Montessori friendly from the beginning.
-These mobiles can be one of the first objects your baby will interact with.

 What Are Montessori Baby Mobiles?

 During their first six months, babies develop their eyesight slowly.
 Having a mobile hanging at the right height and angle and with the right details like color and motion can help encourage visual tracking.

 Montessori Mobiles are designed to engage your baby without being overstimulated.
 This engagement assists with your newborn’s visual and cognitive development.

 These mobiles are lightweight, so they easily move whenever there’s a soft breeze in the room.